MetabolomicsHK/assayR/README.md

 Given a table of desired compounds, in a specific format, AssayR will extract chromatograms for those compounds, and interactively allow you to optimise peak detection.
-Peak detection is performed on sthe maximal trace for the whole data set, including any isotopes you've defined, and so the approach is immune to missing peaks.
+Peak detection is performed on the maximal trace for the whole data set, including any isotopes you've defined, and so the approach is immune to missing peaks.